Kwame Quee

-Kwame Quee (born 7 September 1996) is a Sierra Leonean footballer who plays as a midfielder for Hapoel Haifa as well as the Sierra Leone national team.
+Kwame Quee (born 7 September 1996) is a Sierra Leonean professional footballer who plays as a midfielder for 2. deild karla club Víkingur Ólafsvík and the Sierra Leone national team.

 Club career

 In June 2016, Quee underwent a three-week trial with Danish side Randers FC, along with three other teammates from Johansen.

 In May 2017, Quee was loaned out to Icelandic club Víkingur Ólafsvík on a two-year deal.
 He made his debut on 15 May against Grindavík, although he was sent off in the 82nd minute after seeing his second yellow card of the match.
 His first goal with Víkingur came in his third game, where he flicked in a header from close range against Breiðablik.
-He scored his second goal the following month, during a 2-1 win against Stjarnan.
+He scored his second goal the following month, during a 2–1 win against Stjarnan.

 In January 2019 Quee signed for Icelandic top flight club Breiðablik.
 After just two appearances with the club, he was loaned out to Víkingur Reykjavík in June.
 He won the 2019 Icelandic Cup with Víkingur.
-In 2 March 2022 Quee signed for Saudi club Najran.
+On 2 March 2022, Quee signed for Saudi club Najran.

-On 1 June 2022 he signed for Israeli Premier League club Hapoel Haifa.
+On 1 June 2022, he signed for Israeli Premier League club Hapoel Haifa.